HigorRozan/gerador-de-codigos-binarios/README.md

-# A proof of concept of a Hamming HammingCode Generator
+# A proof of concept of a Binary Hamming Code Generator

+This algorithm use a random approach to generate binary hamming code

+### Todo

+- [] Remove memory leaking
+- [] Create unit tests